In Dutch court, Ghosn seeks release of internal documents

 Ghosn is seeking access to documents relating to internal Nissan and Mitsubishi investigations, which the carmakers used to substantiate his dismissal on allegations of financial misconduct.

-His defense team has argued that the documents will show the companies were aware of Ghosn’s activities.
+His defence team has argued that the documents will show the companies were aware of Ghosn’s activities.